FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. important::
 	The corresponding device should be inactive before clicking Clear Configuration.

-**Step2**：After the configuration of the extended IO device is completed, the user can click the "Smart Tool" function menu in the auxiliary application to enter the function configuration page, and the user can customize the functions of each button on the end handle, including (new program, hold program, PTP , Lin, ARC, start of weaving, end of weaving, IO port).
+**Step2**: After the configuration of the extended IO device is completed, the user can click the "Smart Tool" function menu in the auxiliary application to enter the function configuration page, and the user can customize the functions of each button on the end handle, including (new program, hold program, PTP , Lin, ARC, start of weaving, end of weaving, IO port).

 .. figure:: robot_peripherals/055.png
    :align: center